 Examinations: The examination activities include conducting legislatively mandated annual, risk-based examinations of all registered NRSROs to assess compliance with federal securities laws and SEC rules.
 The examinations also serve to help ensure adherence to the NRSROs' internal policies, procedures, and methodologies for determining credit ratings.
 As a product of this work, OCR drafts an annual public report summarizing the findings of such examinations.
 The Office also conducts special risk-targeted examinations based on credit market issues and concerns and to follow up on tips, complaints, and NRSRO self-reported incidents.
 Other examination objectives include promoting compliance, working to ensure that NRSROs conduct their activities with integrity and impartiality, and working to ensure the adoption of best practices within the credit rating industry.

-Other Activities: Other activities of the Office include providing assistance to the Division of Trading and Markets with respect to the development and modification of SEC rules and forms; referring, when warranted, potential violations of securities laws to the Division of Enforcement; collaborating with other Offices and Divisions of the Commission to identify risks and leverage knowledge; and, consulting and coordinating with international regulators with respect to non-U.S. based registrants.
+Other Activities: Other activities of the Office include making recommendations with respect to the development and modification of SEC rules and forms; referring, when warranted, potential violations of securities laws to the Division of Enforcement; collaborating with other Offices and Divisions of the Commission to identify risks and leverage knowledge; and, consulting and coordinating with international regulators with respect to non-U.S. based registrants.